Ithil-protocol/docs/docs/intro.md

 In both cases, the user can post the margin either in TKA or lTKA and the MTS will adjust the amount of the loan to take from the vault accordingly.
 Of course, if the price per share increases less than the applied interest rate, the user may lose money.
-If the interest accrued go above some critical level, the position will be liquidated INSERIRE HYPERLINK
+If the interest accrued go above some critical level, the position will be liquidated.

 ## Undercollateralized loans